yusufonderd/BasketLayout/README.md

 ```

 #### Attributes:
-This view extends from card view.
+This view extended from card view.
 So you can use all card view attributes

 #### Extra Properties:
 | Properties | Description |